 This philosophy should reflect:

 Even experienced leaders benefit from structured decision-making models.
-Approaches like cost-benefit analysis, premortems, decision trees, weighted scoring models, RACI matrices and scenario planning help executives make more informed, transparent decisions.
+Approaches like cost-benefit analysis, premortems, decision trees, weighted scoring models, RACI matrices and strategic problem solving help executives make more informed, transparent decisions.

 Pryor Learning's leadership courses discuss frameworks like these, enabling leaders to apply them immediately in their workplace.